Private Investment Fund in Panama

-In Panama, there are two types of Private Funds based on the number of investors: PIF-20 (Twenty Investors) and PIF-50 (Fifty investors).
+In Panama, there are two types of Private Investment Funds based on the number of investors: PIF-20 (Twenty Investors) and PIF-50 (Fifty investors).

-- A provision that establishes that its participation quotas will only be offered to qualified investors with a minimum initial investment of US$ 100,000.00 each
+- A provision that establishes that its participation quotas will only be offered to qualified investors whose minimum initial investment is US$100,000.00.

 Who is a qualified investor?

-- Financial statements for the last fiscal year
+- Audited financial statements of the PIF for the last fiscal period.

 - Name and address of the PIF, its investment manager, its offeror and its custodian, as well as their directors and main executives.

-The PIF must notify its representative in the Republic of Panama any change to the aforementioned information within the next 120 days after the change to the information has occurred.
-It must also deliver to its representative in the Republic of Panama copies of its audited financial statements for the latest fiscal year within the next 120 days after the end of the corresponding fiscal year.
+- The PIF must notify its representative in the Republic of Panama of any change in the aforementioned information within the next 120 days after the change in information has occurred.
+The PIF must also deliver to its representative in the Republic of Panama copies of its audited financial statements for the last fiscal year within the next 120 days after the end of the corresponding fiscal year.